 Your doctor may prescribe medication to reduce your stomach acid.
 The most common medicines to reduce gastric acid are:

-Written by: Chitra Badii and Jennifer Nelson
+Written by: Chitra Badii, Jennifer Nelson, and Tim Jewell

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.